Gexkill/sweng2/TP/src/index.md

 # 5. Program Stubs and Test Data Required
-We will insert faker data for taxis, clients and requests.
-We will add critical data tests for example:
+We will insert fake data for taxis, clients and requests.
+We will add critical data tests like:

 * All requests in the same zone
 * All taxis in the same zone
 * No data of a specif category (no taxis, no clients, ...)
 * **WRITE OTHERS**

-To generate faker data we will use the faker library and the seed function included with laravel, that allow us to populate easily database with fake data.
+To generate fake data we will use the faker library and the seed function included with laravel, that allow us to populate easily database with fake data.

 **Improve**